1. Mama Suds 2. Christina Maser 3. Kind 4. Eco-Me 5. Tandi’s Naturals 6. Sonett 7. Meliora

 Ecover gets an A from EWG, but because it contains sodium laureth sulfate, which is known to be contaminated with carcinogenic 1,4-dioxane, I consider it to be Sneaky Stuff.

-Method laundry products contain a number of concerning ingredients, from synthetic fragrance to PEG chemicals.
+Method laundry products contain a number of concerning ingredients, from synthetic fragrances to PEG chemicals.

 Mrs. Meyers Clean Day Laundry Detergent.
 Contains synthetic fragrance (though phthalate-free), and preservatives such as methylisothiazolinone, a suspected neurotoxin.
 EWG Score: F.